zowe/docs-site/docs/guides/zlux-example-server.md

 ### 5. Deploy server configuration files

-If you are running the zLUX Proxy Server seperate from ZSS, you must ensure the ZSS installation has its configuration deployed.
+If you are running the zLUX Proxy Server separate from ZSS, you must ensure the ZSS installation has its configuration deployed.
 You can accomplish this via:

 ```
 ant deploy